CloudReactor/cloudreactor-python-ecs-quickstart/docs/secret_management.md

 Another option for encryption is
 [git crypt](https://github.com/AGWA/git-crypt),
 which encrypt secrets when they are committed to Git.
 However, this leaves secrets unencrypted in the filesystem where the repository is checked out.
+That can be advantage as it is easier to edit and search secret files.

 If you set up git-crypt, uncomment the lines in `.gitignore` that ignore secret files, since they will be encrypted in the repository.